gaelforget/ClimateModels.jl/docs/src/functionalities.md

 ```@example 3
 filename=joinpath(tempdir(),"notebook.jl")
-PC=PlutoConfig(filename)
+PC=PlutoConfig(filename,(linked_model="MC",))
 run(PC)
 readdir(PC)
 ```

 This functionality reformats the Pluto notebook via [`unroll`](@ref) and runs the notebook code in the notebook environment.
 All files get copied into `pathof(PC)` as before.
 This approach provides a simple way to run in batch mode model configurations documented in notebooks.

-If a notebook itself contains a `ModelConfig` called `MC` then the corresponding folder is linked into the `PlutoConfig` folder at the end.
-This feature (ilustrated just above) makes it easy to trace back where the `MC` output files are.
+If a notebook itself contains a `ModelConfig` called `MC` then the corresponding folder can be linked into the `PlutoConfig` folder at the end.
+This feature is controled by `linked_model` as ilustrated just above.

+Similarly a data input folder can be specified via the `data_folder` key.
+This will result in the specified folder getting linked into `pathof(PC)` before running the notebook.

 The [`update`](@ref) method for a [`PlutoConfig`](@ref) adds a simple method for updating notebook dependencies.
 This is a routine maintanance operation, which is often followed by  rerunning the notebook to detect potential updating issues.